 Computer Science 212 (5).
-Introduction to Computer Science I The primary goal of this course is to introduce students to structured problem solving and programming with a modern high-level structured programming language such as Pascal, Ada or Modula-2.
-Prerequisite: Math 106 or 120 or 201 or equivalent.
+Introduction to Computer Science I

+The primary goal of this course is to introduce students to structured problem solving and programming with a modern high-level block structured programming language such as Pascal, Ada or Modula-2.
+Prerequisite: Math 106 or 120.

 Computer Science 213 (5).
-Introduction to Computer Science II Continuation of Computer Science 212 with emphasis on data representations and organizations, computer systems concepts and structured programming.
+Computer Science II

+Continuation of Computer Science 212 with emphasis on data representations and processing techniques including linked lists, trees, and the use of recursion.
 Prerequisite: Computer Science 212.

-Computer Science 220 (4).
-Assembly Language Programming Introduction to an assembly language, machine architecture and assembly language programming.
+Computer Science 220 (5).
+Assembly Language Programming

+Introduction to machine architecture and an assembly language.
 Prerequisite: Computer Science 213.